qiogle/go-app/README.md

 # go-app

-Create positions for the game Go.
+Create positions and simulate moves for the game Go.